tomwaddington/origin/README.md

 $ npm install origin-css --save
 ```

-This will add the Origin files to a new `/origin-css` directory inside the `/node_modules` directory at the root of your project, and save `origin-css` as a dependency in your `package.json` file.
-If npm isn’t yet being used in your project, running the above command will create the `/node_modules` directory too.
-You’ll want to [create a package](https://docs.npmjs.com/cli/init) to manage your npm dependencies.
+This will add the Origin files to a new `origin-css` directory inside the `node_modules` directory at the root of your project, and save `origin-css` as a dependency in your `package.json` file.

+If npm isn’t yet being used in your project, running the above command will create the `node_modules` directory too.
+You’ll want to [create a package](https://docs.npmjs.com/cli/init) to manage your npm dependencies, and most likely add a new rule to `.gitignore` to ignore the `node_modules` directory unless your project explicitly dictates that you shouldn't.

 After installing, do the following: